jdcapa/ChemPhysConst/README.md

 # ChemPhysConst

-A lightweight python library allowing access to physical constants, periodic table data and mathematical conventions.
+A lightweight python package allowing access to physical constants, periodic table data and mathematical conventions.
 The periodic table data contains atomic weights, isotopic compositions and elemental properties for all known chemical elements.